vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-istio/install-advanced-istio.md

         <warn>

-        An incorrectly set configuration code can lead to errors during installation or the addon is inoperable.
+        An incorrectly specified settings code can lead to errors during installation or the addon is inoperable.

         </warn>